Xiaojiu-z/Stable-Hair/README.md

 <img src='assets/teaser_.jpg'>

 ## Abstract
-Current hair transfer methods struggle to handle diverse and intricate hairstyles, thus limiting their applicability in real-world scenarios.
-In this paper, we propose a novel diffusion-based hair transfer framework, named Stable-Hair, which robustly transfers a wide range of real-world hairstyles onto user-provided faces for virtual hair try-ons.
-To achieve this goal, our Stable-Hair framework is designed as a two-stage pipeline while making minimal changes to the original diffusion structure.
+Current hair transfer methods struggle to handle diverse and intricate hairstyles, limiting their applicability in real-world scenarios.
+In this paper, we propose a novel diffusion-based hair transfer framework, named Stable-Hair, which robustly transfers a wide range of real-world hairstyles to user-provided faces for virtual hair try-on.
+To achieve this goal, our Stable-Hair framework is designed as a two-stage pipeline.
 In the first stage, we train a Bald Converter alongside stable diffusion to remove hair from the user-provided face images, resulting in bald images.
-In the second stage, we specifically designed three modules: a Hair Extractor, a Latent IdentityNet, and Hair Cross-Attention Layers to transfer the target hairstyle with highly detailed and high-fidelity to the bald image.
-Specifically, the Hair Extractor is trained to encode reference images with the desired hairstyles.
-To preserve the consistency of identity content and background between the source images and the transfer results, we employ a Latent IdentityNet to encode the source images.
-With the assistance of our Hair Cross-Attention Layers in the U-Net, we can accurately and precisely transfer the highly detailed and high-fidelity hairstyle to the bald image.
-Extensive experiments have demonstrated that our approach delivers state-of-the-art results among existing hair transfer methods.
+In the second stage, we specifically designed a Hair Extractor and a Latent IdentityNet to transfer the target hairstyle with highly detailed and high-fidelity to the bald image.
+The Hair Extractor is trained to encode reference images with the desired hairstyles, while the Latent IdentityNet ensures consistency in identity and background.
+To minimize color deviations between source images and transfer results, we introduce a novel Latent ControlNet architecture, which functions as both the Bald Converter and Latent IdentityNet.
+After training on our curated triplet dataset, our method accurately transfers highly detailed and high-fidelity hairstyles to the source images.
+Extensive experiments demonstrate that our approach achieves state-of-the-art performance compared to existing hair transfer methods.
 <img src='assets/method.jpg'>

 ## Todo List
-1. - [ ] Stage1 (Standardize to Bald Stage) inference code
+1. - [x] Stage1 (Standardize to Bald Stage) inference code
-2. - [ ] Stage1 pre-trained weights
+2. - [x] Stage1 pre-trained weights
-3. - [ ] Stage2 (Hair Transfer Stage) inference code
+3. - [x] Stage2 (Hair Transfer Stage) inference code
-4. - [ ] Stage2 pre-trained weights
+4. - [x] Stage2 pre-trained weights
-5. - [ ] All the Training code
+5. - [x] Training code

-## Demos

-Coming soon.

-## Code

-Coming soon.

 ## Cite
 ```